 Nicola Giannini is a Sound Artist and an Electroacoustic Music Composer.
 His practice focuses on acousmatic and live immersive music.
 He is interested in sounds that evoke physical materials and living organisms.

-Nicola has a master degree in Electroacoustic Composition with the honourable mention from the Conservatory of Florence.
-From September 2018 Nicola is a PhD candidate at the Université de Montréal, under the supervision of the Professor and Composer Robert Normandeau.
-Nicola also joined the Groupe de recherche en immersion spatiale (GRIS).
+Nicola has a master degree in Electroacoustic Composition from the Conservatory of Florence, with honourable mention.
+From September 2018 Nicola is a doctoral student (D.Mus) at the Université de Montréal, under the supervision of the Professor and Composer Robert Normandeau.
+He also joined the Groupe de recherche en immersion spatiale (GRIS).
 Nicola is one of the student coordinators at CIRMMT for the Research Axis on Expanded musical practice.

 - Guest Composer at Elektronmusikstudion EMS in Stockholm – 2017 July 24th to August 3rd.
 Thanks to the contribution of the Italian Culture Institute in Stockholm.